wolskies/raspberrypi-hpl/README.md

 - Create user and give sudo access

         sudo adduser username
-        sudo usermod -aG sudo username
+        sudo usermod -aG sudo <username>

 - Update the system.  *(Note: no harm if you skip this, the `compile_all` script will update the system when it is launched)*

         sudo apt update && sudo apt upgrade -y

 - Install libraspberrypi in order to be able to check throttled state.
-This requires the user to be added to the 'video' group to work
+This requires the user to be added to the `video` group to work

         sudo apt install -y libraspberrypi-bin
-        sudo usermod -aG video ed
+        sudo usermod -aG video <username>

+- Change the hostname

+        sudo hostnamectl set-hostname <yourhostname>
+        sudo nano /etc/hosts
+	add a second line (under `localhost`) that reads:

+	    127.0.0.1	<yourhostname>

 - Turn down/off swappines

         sudo sysctl vm.swappiness=10

+- To make this change permanent:

+        sudo nano /etc/sysct.conf
+	at the very end add:

+	    vm.swappiness=10

 ### Compile HPL and Libraries

 This section based on scripts from Resource #2: